Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs_getting_started.md

     adsl;fkajs;dlkfjas;dflkjas;dlfkjasdf;lkasjdf;lkasdjds
     aaaaaaaaaaaaaaaaaaaaa;slkdfj;aslkdfj;adlkfj;asdlkfja;sldkfj;asldkfjasdlkfdajsdasf just make it readable */

-    // Note to self: Ensure all items here are base Create and vanilla!
+    // Note: Ensure all items here are base Create and vanilla!
+You can use items from other mods, but this is just focused on Create
     // recipes removal
     event.remove({id: 'create_sa:netherrack_recipe' }) // this is how you remove specific recipes by their recipeid event.remove({id: 'create_sa:obsidian_haunting' })
     event.remove({id: 'create:crushing/gravel' }) // some recipe ids contain modid:recipetype/slashes
     event.remove({id: 'create:crushing/netherrack' })

+    // note that the recipeid can also be the itemid, so be sure to press F3 + H to enable Advanced tooltips.

     event.remove({}) // whatever you do, do NOT use this, EVER.
 This removes ALL recipes that can be removed.

     event.remove({output: 'minecraft:wooden_pickaxe' }) // if you want to remove all recipes that output a specific item, this is how you do it.

+    event.remove({output: '#minecraft:planks' }) // if you wanted to remove all recipes that output all items with a specific tag

+    event.remove({mod: 'extendedcrafting' }) // if you wanted to remove all recipes from a specific mod event.remove({mod: 'farmersdelight' })
-    event.remove({output: '#minecraft:planks' })
+    event.remove({mod: 'create' })

+    event.remove({})
 })
 ```